 The Shannon-Weaver Model of Communication is foundational.

-The Shannon-Weaver Model of Communication outlines a linear process where a message is sent from an information source to a destination through a channel, with interference from noise, emphasizing the importance of accurately encoding, transmitting, and decoding information.
+The Shannon-Weaver Model of Communication outlines a linear process in which a message is sent from an information source to a destination through a channel, with interference from noise.
+It emphasises the importance of accurately encoding, transmitting, and decoding information.

 Here we go: